Find Affordable College Courses

 Read More…

-With a ranking of #7, Illinois State University did quite well on this year’s best schools for nursing students working on their bachelor’s degree.
-Illinois State is a fairly large public school located in the suburb of Normal.
+Illinois State University ranked #7 on this year’s Best Nursing Bachelor’s Degree Schools in Illinois list.
+Illinois State is a very large public school located in the medium-sized suburb of Normal.

 While working on their Bachelor's Degree, nursing majors at Illinois State accumulate an average of around $21,394 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $375.